morrisbe/developers.home-assistant/docs/development_environment.md

 ### Developing on Windows

-Due to Home Assistant is mainly designed and developed on Linux distributions, on Windows 10 you can setup a [Linux subsystem](https://docs.microsoft.com/windows/wsl/install-win10).
+Due to how Home Assistant is mainly designed and developed on Linux distributions, on Windows 10 it is recomended to setup a [Linux subsystem](https://docs.microsoft.com/windows/wsl/install-win10).
+This will allow you to develop just like you would on Linux.

 Open Powershell as an Administrator and run